 Most young people can no longer get Employment and Support Allowance (ESA) and have to claim Universal Credit instead.
-Universal Credit has now replaced new claims for income-related ESA.
-While new claims for new style ESA can still be made, most young people won't have worked and paid sufficient national insurance contributions to qualify.
+Universal Credit has already replaced all new claims for income-related ESA, while existing income-related ESA claimants are in the processing of being migrated onto Universal Credit.
+While claims for new style ESA can still be made, most young people won't have worked and paid sufficient national insurance contributions to qualify.

-If your son or daughter does get ESA, you cannot get tax credits or benefits for them as a dependent child.
+If your son or daughter does get ESA, you cannot get benefits for them as a dependent child, such as Child Benefit or child elements in your family's Universal Credit claim.